Got questions? We’ve Got Answers.

 How is Hemp different from Marijuna?

-While both Hemp and Marijuna derive from the Cannabis Sativa plant, there cannabinoid profile is different.
-Hemp’s is abundant is CBD, while it has been bred to have very little THC.
+While both Hemp and Marijuna derive from the Cannabis plant, there cannabinoid profile is different.
+Hemp’s is abundant in CBD, while it has been bred to have very little THC.
 There are variations depending on which hemp strain, but there is about 20 to 40 times more CBD in hemp than THC.
 Furthermore, CBD binds to the receptors that THC binds to, thus effectively diminishing the effect that THC has on the body.
 Not only does hemp have much less THC to the point where it is often negligible, but the THC that is in hemp is less effective.
 Marijuna strains are the opposite, and while there are variations among strains, there tends to be a high THC to CBD ratio.
 Marijuana producers often try to propagate strains with low CBD because the CBD inhibits the THC from getting someone "high".

 What are the differences in CBD Isolate vs. Full Spectrum CBD?

 CBD isolate is what it sounds like, pure CBD.
 The CBD is isolated from every other Cannabinoid, which allows for very specific uses.
-On the other hand, Full Spectrum CBD, as it is often known as, contains the most prominent Cannabinoid, CBD, and every other Cannabinoid that was extracted.
+On the other hand, Full Spectrum CBD, as it is often known, contains the most prominent Cannabinoid, CBD, and every other Cannabinoid that was extracted.
 While it is often called Full Spectrum CBD a more accurate term would be Full Spectrum Hemp extract.
-Full Spectrum products are known for the Entourage Effect, and therefore are often more effective than CBD Isolate.
+Full Spectrum products are known for the Entourage Effect, and therefore are often more effective and beneficial than CBD Isolate.

 Further Understanding Full Spectrum CBD: